mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 Mastery: Object remains in foreground.
 Object not subject to hypnogotic distortion.

+*  Overcome *present* gross distraction by letting go of the distraction without negative judgement and re-engaging with the object.

+*  Overcome *potential* gross distraction, i.e. present subtle distraction, by first detecting it using introspective awareness and then tightening up focus on the object.

+*  Overcome strong dullness by applying whatever antidote is effective for waking up the mind, e.g. standing meditation, a deep breath, systemic muscle contractions, or a splash of cold water.

 ### Fourth Interlude - The Moments of Consciousness Model:

 *  In the "moments of consciousnes model", experience is composed of a